davepinch/pinchy.cc/content/sites/allthetropes.org/wiki/The_Truth.md

 ---
-title: "The Truth (allthetropes.org)" all the tropes of: The Truth
+title: "The Truth (allthetropes.org)" all the tropes of: The Truth (novel)
 excerpt: >-
   ***The Truth*** is the 25th Discworld novel and the first standalone since *Small Gods*.
 type: website